 Quite unlike the other native Indian tribes of the land, it was the strong social skills displayed by the Iroquois that in effect defined the success of the nations to establish strong ties with the settler groups.
 Thus the native Indian tribes stayed relevant to the political dispensation for some time into the future.

-The Battles that Defined the Boundaries of the Iroquois Nation
+The Battles that Defined the Contours of the Iroquois Nation

 Most historians point to the aggressive nature of the native people that inhabited the United States before the coming of the European settlers.
 The Indian tribes were strong fighters and tacticians who kept up a steady pressure on the neighboring inhabitants to project an air of superiority.
 The ends of these campaigns of domination were simple, larger space to feed the livestock, fertile lands and access to water transport.